natasha0801/WSER-Analysis/README.md

             <li>To estimate target splits for a given aid station, run wser-splits.py and input user data.</li>
             <li>To predict whether a finisher will beat a certain time, run wser-finish-predictor.py and input user data.</li>
             <li>To predict which buckle a runner will earn (if any), run wser-buckle-predictor.py and input user data.</li>
-            <li>Note that the aid station list can be modified depending which splits are available; however, using more splits (especially those later in the race) will yield more accurate results.</li>
       </ul>
       </li>
       <li><b>Visualizations</b>: uses Python/SQL to create plots of finisher distributions as well as splits for individual finishers.
 The included file contains splits from 2023, but can be run with any historical data of the same format (available on the WSER website).</li>